Bangladesh: Market Profile

 Major Economic Indicators

 - Under the Belt and Road Initiative, China intends to set up economic corridors in alliance with other countries – with one covering Bangladesh, India and Myanmar (i.e. the BCIM Economic Corridor).
 The Corridor will link India’s Kolkata with China’s Kunming, with Myanmar’s Mandalay and Bangladesh’s Dhaka among the key points.
-To this end, the Chinese government has agreed to finance billions of dollars worth of infrastructure projects in Bangladesh.
-Chinese enterprises are also keen to invest in number of sectors in the country, including telecoms, power, agriculture and energy For instance, the two countries formed the joint venture Bangladesh-China Power Company Limited to invest US$1.56 billion to build a coal-fired electricity plant near a proposed sea port south of Dhaka.
+To this end, the Chinese government has pledged to finance multi-billion infrastructure projects in Bangladesh, including the construction of a 220-km oil pipeline in Bangladesh, which will reduce the time and costs of transferring and unloading imported crude oil to onshore facilities in the country.

-- Bangladesh’s cumulative FDI was US$9.36 billion as at end-2014 compared with US$8.6 billion in the previous year.
-Based on statistics from China’s Ministry of Commerce, China’s cumulative FDI in Bangladesh was US$160.2 million as at end-2014.
+- Bangladesh’s cumulative FDI was US$14.5 billion at end-2016, with a year-on-year change of 12.6%.
+Based on statistics from China’s Ministry of Commerce, China’s cumulative FDI in Bangladesh was US$225.2 million as at end-2016.

 - Hong Kong concluded an air services agreement with Bangladesh in 2000, with the negotiation on a double taxation agreement in progress.